vboyev-MSFT/defender-docs/defender-endpoint/indicator-file.md

 - [File hash computation is enabled](/defender-endpoint/linux-preferences#configure-file-hash-computation-feature) in the Microsoft Defender portal or in the managed JSON

-- Behavior monitoring is preferred, but this will work with any other scan (RTP, Custom, etc).
+- Behavior monitoring is preferred, but this will work with any other scan (RTP or Custom).

 ## Create an indicator for files from the settings page